Last Update: 9/15/2022

 The AtGames Legends Core Max may be found at the following locations:

 *NOTE – During my testing of the LCM, I did experience some latency when using the Legends GamePad.
-This issue was reported and will hopefully be resolved prior to shipment of retail units.
+The latency issue appears to have been resolved with the latest update for the LCM.
+See here for more details.

 The following are some accessories that you may find interesting or to enhance your experience with the Core Max.
 Each I’ve personally tried and added a few notes should you consider the same.